 2. Stay indoors.

 If this is impossible, wear a mask when outdoors.
 NOTE: A surgical mask will not help you.
+It needs to have a filter in it.
 I wear a Respro mask and in the past have even worn an industrial half mask respirator.
-The key here is the filter, not just put a physical barrier.
+The key here is the filter, not just a physical barrier.

 3. Drink more water!

 My body needs a minimum of 10 cups per day, but when the air quality is bad, I drink close to twice as much to reduce headaches and chances of migraines.
 Water decreases inflammation and helps flush out toxins as quick as possible.
 NOTE: Filtered water will yield the best results.

 No idea how much water you should be drinking?
 This tool might help give you a ballpark idea: http://bit.ly/2citFj6

 Activated charcoal or zeolite clay can help with symptoms by binding to the toxins in your body that have been built up from forest fire smoke or synthetic chemical exposure.
 This has helped me personally more than any medications.
 Both can usually be found at your local Healthfood store.
 These can absorb other medications if taken at the same time but that just shows how effective it really is if you ask me!
 NOTE: I am not a Dr and these recommendations are based on personal experience and research, consulting with your Dr is advised.

 I’ll be honest, I struggle with this one, but listen to your body.
 The body repairs when you sleep and allows your immune function to run optimally.
 Increased rest or sleep will help support your body with the toxin overload.